Andy-Taison/CPP_notes/cpp_notes.md

     error: 'foo' was not declared in this scope
     ```

-* **Linking** – Combines object files and libraries into an executable Needs link libraries for definitions
+* **Linking** – Combines object files and libraries into an executable.
+Needs link libraries for definitions
     ```console
     # Error example
     undefined reference to 'foo()'